top of page

 • What about the tides?

-The BIG SWIM planning committee has chosen the event date as the ideal day for this year’s event.
+The BIG SWIM's Safety Officer and planning committee have chosen the event date as the ideal day for this year’s event.
 This date has been chosen in order to utilize the tide and currents to the best advantage of the swimmers.
 You will be swimming out with the tide and most swimmers will finish with the current at their back.
 Although The BIG SWIM will use the tides to the swimmer’s advantage, the currents near the finish can be difficult.
 Be sure to leave some gas in the tank for your final push!!

 • Will there be waves in the Strait?